 Increasingly, wireless speakers also boast smart skills if you want them, with voice assistants like Amazon's Alexa and Google Assistant baked in for good measure.
 That means they'll be at your beck and call when it comes to shopping, weather forecasts or taking charge of smart home appliances like your lights and thermostat.

 Whatever your needs, we have a great recommendation for you.
-And with several What Hi-Fi?
-Award winners in this list, it's an excellent opportunity to check for bargains.
 Want to read more about your favourite in this list?
 There's a full What Hi-Fi? review attached to each product.